sourcebroker/deployer-extended-database/README.rst

 No dumpcode is needed because it operates directly on database.

 **Example**
-Truncate current instance databases tables.
+Truncate local instance databases tables.
 ::

    dep db:truncate